Vindelev Hoard

 The Vindelev Hoard was discovered in 2020 in a field in Vindelev in Denmark, around eight kilometers northeast of Jelling in the east of Jutland.
-The hoard from the Germanic Iron Age consists of a total of 23 finds from the so-called Migration Period between the 5th and 6th centuries.
-These include four Roman coins, sixteen medals stamped on one side from sheet gold, so-called bracteates, some of which are unusually large with a diameter of almost 14 cm, and the golden fittings of a sword scabbard.
+The hoard from the Germanic Iron Age consists of a total of 23 finds from the Migration Period between the 5th and 6th centuries.
+These include four Roman coins, sixteen medals stamped on one side from sheet gold, bracteates, some of which are unusually large with a diameter of almost 14 cm, and the golden fittings of a sword scabbard.
 The finds are significant not only because of their size and high quality workmanship, but also because they may be the earliest known mention of the Norse god Odin.

 Discovery

-The treasure was found in December 2020 by prospector Ole Ginnerup Schytz in a field in Vindelev, about eight kilometers northeast of Jelling in Danish Jutland.
-The pieces were only about ten centimeters below the surface, i.e. in the plough layer.
-Nevertheless, the majority of the finds were located within two areas only four meters apart, so it can be assumed that the find site was close to the dumping site.
+The treasure was found in December 2020 by prospector Ole Ginnerup Schytz in a field in Vindelev, about eight kilometers northeast of Jelling in the Danish region of Jutland.
+The pieces were only about 10 cm below the surface, i.e. in the plough layer.
+Nevertheless, the majority of the finds were located within two areas only 4 m apart, so it can be assumed that the find site was close to the dumping site.
 Only three particularly large gold discs had been transported further by plowing and damaged in the process.
-One bracteate had been torn into three pieces (X12, X20 and X22), which were found 90 meters apart.
-The total weight of the recovered and cleaned objects was 794 grams.
+One bracteate had been torn into three pieces (X12, X20 and X22), which were found 90 m apart.
+The total weight of the recovered and cleaned objects was 794 g.
 The ensemble is of exceptional archaeological importance.
 The bracteates from Vindelev are unusually large, and their craftsmanship is of a very high quality.

 During a follow-up excavation in March 2021, a gilded piece of hardware was found at some distance from the previous finds, which was assigned to the Nydam style.
 Excavations at the site of the find by archaeologists from the Vejlemuseum in late summer 2021 brought to light pottery shards, some glass fragments, remains of silver fibulae and around 840 postholes, which can be assigned to several buildings.
 Examination of the soil adhering to the finds and the postholes using radiocarbon dating revealed that both dated to the same period, indicating that the treasure was located within a northwest–southeast oriented longhouse surrounded by other, smaller houses.
 According to archaeologists, this was a princely residence with the hall of the prince in the middle.